 BE IT ORDAINED BY THE MUNICIPALITY OF chamberlain, BRULE COUNTY, SOUTH DAKOTA:

-PURPOSE AND INTENT
+PURPOSE AND INTENT/ OTHER LAWS

 The City Commission of the City of Chamberlain, South Dakota (the “City”) enacts the following licensing ordinances in order to ensure that Cannabis Establishments within the municipal boundaries of the City operate in a manner which complies with state laws and regulations, protects the health, safety, and welfare of the general public, prevents potential conflicts and issues arising from ownership and employees, recognizes certain safety and security considerations, and minimizes risk of unauthorized use or access of cannabis by the general public.

+If the state adopts any stricter regulation governing a medical Cannabis Establishment than that set forth in this ordinance, the stricter regulation shall control the establishment or operation of any Cannabis Establishment in the City.
+A licensee shall be required to demonstrate, upon demand by the City, or by law enforcement officers, that the source and quantity of any cannabis found upon the licensed premises are in full compliance with applicable state regulation.
+If the state prohibits the sale or other distribution of medical cannabis, any license issued under this ordinance shall be deemed immediately revoked by operation of law, with no ground for appeal or other redress by the licensee.
+The issuance of any license pursuant to this ordinance shall not be deemed to create an exception, defense or immunity to any person in regard to any potential criminal liability the person may have for the cultivation, possession, sale, distribution, or use of marijuana.

 OTHER LAWS